mstolin/wishlist-inviter/gmail-adapter/Readme.md

 Another way is to use `podman-compose`.
 For that, follow the instructions from [Set up](../README.md#set-up).

-Use this command to only run the Amazon-Adapter.
+Use this command to only run the GMail-Adapter.
 By default no ports are exposed to the outside.

 ```